-But possibly even more importantly, your puppy's food needs to ensure proper development of muscles and bones.
+But possibly even more importantly, your puppy's food needs to ensure the proper development of muscles and bones.
 Puppies need certain minerals and vitamins in greater quantities than adult dogs.
 At the same time, too much of some minerals might also cause issues later in your puppy's life.

 This is a question that sparks huge debates whenever it comes up.

 Some argue that manufacturers try to maximize profits by including all kinds of potentially dangerous substances.
 I've even seen claims that some manufacturers include animals that had to be euthanized.

 This seems to be a pretty good argument for cooking your puppy's food yourself, but that has other risks.

-You can't guarantee that your puppy are getting enough of all the required vitamins and minerals.
+You can't guarantee that your puppy is getting enough of all the required vitamins and minerals.
 For example, if a puppy doesn't get enough calcium, he could suffer from joint problems when he gets older.
-For commercial foods, there are strict standards that they have to comply with, and you know that the amount of vitamins and minerals are right.
+For commercial foods, there are strict standards that they have to comply with, and you know that the number of vitamins and minerals is right.

 Of course, not all food is equally good.
 Talk to your vet and make sure that you are feeding your puppy the best food you can.